-There are many reasons women remain in abusive relations, most stemming from fear - of the abuser, shame of society, of being alone, of disappointing someone, finances, children, etc.
+There are many reasons women remain in abusive relations, most stemming from fear - of the abuser, shame of society, of being alone, of disappointing someone, finances, children, etc. If you understand that reality is a simulation the true answer is they are programmed do so and no amount of help will freedom them until the experience ends.

 Why abused women stay in bad relationships CNN - February 10, 2013